imamnurby/imamnurby.github.io/index.md

 ## About Me

 I am a Ph.D. candidate at the School of Computer Science and Information Systems at Singapore Management University (SMU), working under the guidance of Associate Prof. [Lingxiao Jiang](http://www.mysmu.edu/faculty/lxjiang/#gsc.tab=0) and Prof. [David Lo](http://www.mysmu.edu/faculty/davidlo/).
 My research is centered around Language Models for Software Engineering (LM4SE).
-My interests span from developing novel language models tailored to address specific problem domains to enhancing the capabilities of language models through techniques such as fine-tuning and prompting.
+My interests span from developing novel language models tailored to address specific problem domains, to enhancing the capabilities of language models through techniques such as fine-tuning and prompting.
 In the course of my Ph.D., I have delved into generative AI for several domains, including generating end-user programs and deducing program transformation rules for code refactoring and bug-fixing (on-going).

 ## News